Tamiko-n/Library-Management-System/README.md

    - **View All Items:** The admin can view all items in the inventory, with detailed information about each.

 3. **User Functionalities:**
-   - **View All Items:** Regular users can view the list of all available items in the library.
+   - **View All Item:** Regular users can view the list of all available items in the library.

 4. **File Handling:**
    - **Saving and Loading Data:** The system uses file handling to save and load user and item data, ensuring persistence between program executions.

 5. **User Interface:**
-   - **Menu-Driven Interface:** The system is operated through a menu-driven interface, where users and admins choose options to perform different tasks.
+   - **Menu-Driven Interface:** The system is operated through a menu-driven interfaces, where users and admins choose options to perform different tasks.
    - **Notifications:** The system provides feedback to users through loading animations and success/failure notifications.

 ### Key Functions